Summary of Product Characteristics Updated 17-Oct-2023 | Mylan

-Neoplasms including lymphoproliferative disorders, skin cancers (melanomas and non-melanomas), sarcomas (Kaposi's and non-Kaposi's) and uterine cervical cancer in situ, acute myloid leukaemia and myelodysplasia (see section 4.4.)
+Neoplasms including lymphoproliferative disorders, skin cancers (melanomas and non-melanomas), sarcomas (Kaposi's and non-Kaposi's) and uterine cervical cancer in situ, acute myeloid leukaemia and myelodysplasia syndrome (see Section 4.4).

 Blood and lymphatic system disorders

-Agranulocytosis, pancytopenia, aplastic anaemia, megaloblastic anaemia, erythroid hypoplasia.
+Agranulocytosis, pancytopenia, aplastic anemia, megaloblastic anaemia, erythroid hypoplasia

 Immune system disorders

-Several different clinical syndromes, which appear to be idiosyncratic manifestations of hypersensitivity, have been described occasionally following administration of azathioprine.
-Clinical features include general malaise, dizziness, nausea, vomiting, diarrhoea, fever, rigors, exanthema, rash, vasculitis, myalgia, arthralgia, hypotension, renal dysfunction, hepatic dysfunction and cholestasis (see Hepatobiliary disorders).
+Several different clinical syndromes, which appear to be idiosyncratic manifestations of hypersensitivity, have been described occasionally following administration of azathioprine tablets and injection.
+Clinical features include general malaise, dizziness, nausea, vomiting, diarrhoea, fever, rigors, exanthema, rash, erythema nodosum, vasculitis, myalgia, arthralgia, hypotension, renal dysfunction, hepatic dysfunction and cholestasis (see Hepatobiliary disorders).

 Immediate withdrawal of azathioprine and institution of circulatory support where appropriate have led to recovery in the majority of cases.

 Serious complications, including colitis, diverticulitis and bowel perforation, have been described in transplant recipients receiving immunosuppressive therapy.
 However, the aetiology is not clearly established and high-dose corticosteroids may be implicated.
-Severe diarrhoea, recurring on re-challenge, has been reported in patients treated with azathioprine for inflammatory bowel disease.
-The possibility that exacerbation of symptoms might be drug-related should be borne in mind when treating such patients.
+Severe diarrhoea, recurring on rechallenge, has been reported in patients treated with azathioprine for inflammatory bowel disease.
+The possibility that exacerbation of symptoms might be related to the medicinal product should be borne in mind when treating such patients.

 Cholestasis and deterioration of liver function have occasionally been reported in association with azathioprine therapy and are usually reversible on withdrawal of therapy.
-This may be associated with symptoms of a hypersensitivity reaction (see Hypersensitivity reactions).
+This may be associated with symptoms of a hypersensitivity reaction (see Immune system disorders).